oneryalcin/ksql-udemy/README.md

 print 'USERS' from beginning interval 2 limit 2 ;

 ```
+# Section 4: ksqlDB and KSQL Basics
+## Lecture 8: Our first KSQL Stream

-# Get started - Create a stream with CSV
+Get started - Create a stream with CSV

 ### Special note for 5.4 onwards (ksqlDB)